 There is a very celebrated restaurant on the roof of Fotografiska.
 If you want to visit the restaurant, you can only do this if you buy a ticket for the museum.
-Due to the view of the restaurant, a visit is definitely worth it.
-The large windows offer views over the water and Djurgården across the water.
+The large windows offer magnificent views over the water and across the water you can see Djurgården.
 In 2016, the restaurant, by Paul Svensson, was voted the second best museum restaurant worldwide.

 Tip: At Fjällgatan you can enjoy the same view.

-Photograph lovers should reserve some time and budget to snuggle around in the museum shop.
-There are countless books about photography and a lot of gadgets that many can not resist.
-If you have an amateur photographer in your circle of friends, you will find an appropriate gift here.
+Photography lovers should reserve some time and budget to look around at the museum shop.
+There have countless books about photography and a lot of gadgets that many can not resist to.
+If you are or have an amateur photographer in your circle of friends, you will surely find an appropriate gift here.

 During the summer months you can also sit outside on the terrace.
 The sculpture you see is ‘Torso’.
 This bronze image is taken by the Swedish artist Dan Wolgers and is 2.75 meters high.

 At Fotografiska they offer guided tours, photography workshops,… You can also visit the museum from home (in English and Swedish) and even follow some workshops.
 Check the website for more info and the current offer.

 A visit to the museum takes several hours.
 The museum is open till late at night and is a perfect activity to do at the end of the day.
 Fotografiska is included in the Go City Stockholm All Inclusive Pass.
 Check their website for current prices and opening times.